 Longest on-going civil war

 The Burmese civil war is the longest-running armed conflict in the world and has continued, in one form or another, from independence to the present day.
 In a way Burma is a place where the Second World War never really stopped.
 Even since the first Japanese bombers hummed overhead and dropped their payloads over downtown Rangoon, the country has never known peace.
 For a brief period, between August 1945 and independence in January 1948, there were no open hostilities.
 And since then, there have been times, like today, when fighting is sporadic, small encounters here and there, affecting only isolated areas.
-But the gun has never taken away from Burmese politics.
+But the gun has never been taken away from Burmese politics.
 And no government has governed the entirety of Burma since 1941.
 Elections have never been held across the entire country, and no government has been able to conduct a proper census.
 Few border regions are even today free of rebel control.
 There has not been a succession of wars; rather the same war, the same rhetoric, and sometimes even the same old rifles have staggered on and on, with only minor changes to the cast and plot and a few new special effects.
 Some of the very same groups that first took up arms in the 1940s, when Mahatma Gandhi was languishing in a British jail and Joe Louis was heavyweight champion of the world, are still duking it out today.
 Perhaps a million dead, millions more displaced, an economy in ruins, and a robust military machine designed to fight the enemy within have been the main stuff of Burma’s post independence history.

 When U Nu took over the reins of government from Rance (who went on to a cushier job as governor of Trinidad), the country was already saddled with two active, if minor, insurgencies.
 The first was the revolt of the so-called Red Flag Communists, hard-liner Stalinists, loyal to their firebrand ex-schoolmaster party chairman, Thakin Soe.
 The other was the mujahideen Islamic insurgency in the north of Arakan.
 A much bigger problem than either was the huge militia, called the People’s Volunteer Organization, made up of demobilized former soldiers of the Burma Independence Army, once loyal to Aung San and the cause of independence and since the death of Aung San without clear aims or leadership.
 They tended politically to the left and were ready to dive energetically into whatever fight was coming.
 The country was awash in weapons and full of young men who had never held proper jobs and had little reason to give up politics just as things were getting interesting.
 A generation had grown up watching the armies of Imperial Japan, the British Empire, China, and the United States battling it out in their own backyard and could imagine nothing more exciting than soldiering.
 And that was the generation that coming of age.